Dowell-Lab/ChIP-Flow/README.md

     $ nextflow run main.nf -profile fiji --help

-##### MultiQC Installation

-MultiQC will also run by default upon completion of all previous steps.
-However, in its current configuration, you must have installed MultiQC to your home directory by running:

-    $ pip3 install multiqc --user

-Remember that python3 must be in your path (if you are a Fiji user, you must module load python/3.6.3).
-This will then install the current MutliQC v1.6.
-Future additions to the pipeline will include a singularity container for MultiQC to remove this prerequisite.

 ##### Parallel-fastq-dump Installation

 As of verison 0.4, we have implemented a wrapper for fastq-dump for multi-threading in place of fasterq-dump due to memory leak issues.
 This, however, requires the installation of parallel-fastq-dump to your user home.
 You can do so by running: